Elevation: 9,151 ft

 West Ridge, Class 3

-From the connecting saddle, scramble E then NE up through a charred pine forest.
+From the connecting saddle, scramble east then northeast up through a charred pine forest.
 The terrain quickly becomes quite rocky.
 Skirt past rocky Point 9000+ then drop 50 vertical feet to a minor saddle.
-From the saddle, climb E up through loose scree, charred logs, and snags to reach the narrow, towered ridge crest of Peak 9151.
-Turn R/SE and scramble about 0.1 mile along the ridge crest to reach the high point.
+From the saddle, climb east up through loose scree, charred logs, and snags to reach the narrow, towered ridge crest of Peak 9151.
+Turn right/southeast and scramble about 0.1 mile along the ridge crest to reach the high point.

 The ridge towers are Class 5 but you can skirt them and keep the ridge traverse at a Class 3 difficulty.
 The summit of Peak 9151 is the highest tower on the ridge.
 It is a jumble of blocks.
 From a distance, you might think that it will be impossible to stand atop this one.
 But it goes much easier than you’d think.